Get Your Family Dispute Case Packet — Private, Fast, Affordable

 One of the primary advantages of arbitration is the potential for significant savings in both time and money.
 Average arbitration proceedings in Charlotte can be completed within a few weeks to months, compared to several months or years in traditional litigation.

 Cost factors include arbitrator fees, administrative expenses, and legal counsel costs.
-Typically, arbitration can reduce costs by 30-50%, making it more accessible for families with limited financial resources.
+Typically, arbitration can reduce costs by 30-50%, making it more accessible for families at a local employer resources.

 Practical advice for families: To maximize efficiency, prepare relevant documents in advance, select a knowledgeable arbitrator, and communicate openly to facilitate a smooth process.